 Five on-line courses and one comprehensive final exam, representing the equivalent of one semester's worth of coursework at MIT.
 View credential on edX

 The CFx consists of two, 2-hour, timed and proctored exams.
 The CFx covers all content from the five SCx courses.The first Virtual CFx was held in May 2017.
 Only learners who were identified as having completed the required courses were invited to the CFx.
-The CFx cost is $600.
-An official date has not yet been set for the next exam though we expect it in the spring of 2018.
+The next CFx will be offered 2-5 February 2018.

 Scholarship for Arab League Nationals

 The Abdulla Al Ghurair Foundation for Education (AGFE), a UAE-based Foundation focused on providing educational opportunities for high-achieving underserved to Arab youth, is pleased to announce that due to popular demand, it is re-opening applications for scholarships for the Supply Chain Management (SCM) MITx MicroMasters Program!
 If you are a national of an Arab League nation and are under 30 years old, you may qualify for this scholarship.
 Learn more here: http://www.alghurairfoundation.org/en/content/open-learning-scholars

 Frequently Asked Questions (FAQs) Please read these FAQs before contacting us with individual questions.

 These five courses comprise the MITx MicroMasters Credential in Supply Chain Management.
 NOTE: The prerequisites for each course are only recommendations and are not hard requirements.
 While it is preferred that students take the classes in the numbered sequence, they may be taken in any order.